 The NOFA Summer Conference is organized by NOFA/Mass on behalf of the NOFA Interstate Council.
 This three-day event, with over 60 individual workshops, is typically scheduled for the second weekend of August each year.
 It is historically held at Hampshire College in Amherst, MA.
-On-site housing and organic meals are available for presenters and attendees throughout the weekend.
-In 2020 and 2021, the NOFA Summer Conference moved to a virtual format due to the pressures of COVID-19.
-We hope to return to an in-person experience in coming years, while retaining the infusion of technology that the virtual experiences have brought us.
+Onsite housing and organic meals are available for presenters and attendees throughout the weekend.

 The NOFA/Mass Winter Conference is a one- or two-day event that occurs during the second or third weekend of each January.
-It is typically held in Worcester, MA, on the campus of Worcester State University.
-An organic lunch is sandwiched by over 45 educational workshops for a full day of learning and socializing.
-In 2021 the NOFA/Mass Winter Conference was held virtually due to the pressures of COVID-19.
+It is typically held in Worcester, MA, on the campus of Worcester State University (WSU).
+An organic lunch is sandwiched by over 40 educational workshops for a full day of learning and socializing.

 The 2023 NOFA/Mass Winter Conference will be held at WSU Saturday January 14 and online Sunday January 15.